2022 New York gubernatorial election

 The 2022 New York gubernatorial election took place on November 8, 2022 to elect the governor and lieutenant governor of New York.

 In August 2021, Lt.
 Gov. Kathy Hochul ascended to the governorship after Gov. Andrew Cuomo resigned in the wake of allegations of sexual harassment.
-A Democrat, Hochul sought a full term as governor in 2022.
-Hochul defeated Jumaane Williams and Tom Suozzi in the June 28, 2022 Democratic primary for governor.
-Lt.
-Gov. Antonio Delgado—who had been appointed lieutenant governor by Hochul earlier in 2022 to fill a vacancy—defeated Ana Maria Archila and Diana Reyna in the Democratic primary for lieutenant governor.
+A Democrat, Hochul sought a full term as governor in 2022 and defeated Jumaane Williams and Tom Suozzi in the June 28, 2022 Democratic primary.
+Antonio Delgado—who had been appointed lieutenant governor by Hochul earlier in 2022 to fill a vacancy—defeated Ana Maria Archila and Diana Reyna in the Democratic primary for lieutenant governor.

 Lee Zeldin ran as the Republican nominee, having defeated Rob Astorino, Andrew Giuliani, and Harry Wilson in the Republican primary.
 Zeldin selected Alison Esposito, an NYPD officer, as his running mate.
 Esposito won unopposed in the primary for lieutenant governor, becoming the first openly gay major party nominee for statewide office in New York.
 This election was the first New York gubernatorial election in over 80 years not to feature any third-party candidates, although the Working Families Party endorsed Hochul and the Conservative Party endorsed Zeldin.

-On Election Day, Hochul won a full term in office.
-She defeated Zeldin by a margin of 53.1%-46.7% and became the first woman elected to the state's governorship.
-The election was New York's closest gubernatorial election since 1994.
+On Election Day, Hochul won a full term in office defeating Zeldin by a margin of 53.1%–46.7% and becoming the first woman to be elected governor of New York.
+This was New York's closest gubernatorial election since 1994.